-U.S. Senate's Grassley sets Saturday deadline for Kavanaugh accuser: New York Times
+Supreme Court nominee Kavanaugh's accuser tentatively agrees to testify on Thursday: media

 “Judge Brett Kavanaugh is a fine man, with an impeccable reputation, who is under assault by radical left wing politicians who don’t want to know the answers, they just want to destroy and delay,” Trump wrote.

-Trump’s Friday tweets contrasted with comments earlier in the week when he said Ford should be heard, even if it meant a delay in the confirmation process.
+Earlier, Trump had said Ford should be heard, even if it meant a delay in the confirmation process.

-Senator Susan Collins, a moderate Republican and potentially a key vote on Kavanaugh’s nomination, said at an event in Portland, Maine, that she was “appalled” by Trump’s tweet.

-“We know allegations of sexual assault are one of the most unreported crimes that exist,” Collins said, according to the Portland Press Herald.
-“So I thought that the president’s tweet was completely inappropriate and wrong.”

-If the hearing proceeds, Republicans will be forced to walk a careful line in questioning Ford’s account without alienating women voters ahead of the elections.
+Republicans will be forced to walk a careful line in questioning Ford’s account without alienating women voters ahead of the elections.
 Before the 2016 presidential election, more than a dozen women accused Trump of making unwanted advances.

-“The most powerful man in the world just used his position and platform to attack a sexual assault survivor,” she said on Twitter.
-“This is the same man who has been credibly accused of more than a dozen cases of sexual assault or harassment.”

-The Senate Judiciary Committee released a letter it sent to Ford’s attorneys earlier on Friday in which it accepted some of their demands, including that Kavanaugh not be in the room when she testifies.
+The Senate Judiciary Committee released a letter it sent to Ford’s attorneys on Friday in which it accepted some of their demands, including that Kavanaugh not be in the room when she testifies.

 The panel rejected some of the other demands, including that Kavanaugh testify first, that the committee call additional witnesses that Ford requests, and that only senators be allowed to ask questions.